Yucco Miller: Career

 On September 7, 2016, she released her first album, Yucco Miller from King Records.
 It was produced in New York by Lonnie Plaxico and has been featured in many media outlets, becoming a bestseller.

-On March 14, 2018, her sophomore album Saxonic was released.
+On March 14, 2018, her second album Saxonic was released.
 A collaboration song composed by Daimaou Kosaka, was also included and attracted attention from the media.
 The album would later win the Album of the Year award in the "new star" category in the 2018 Jazz Japan Awards.

 In September 2019, her third album Kind of Pink was released, with Grammy-winning musician David Matthews participating in the arrangement and accompanying her on piano.
 Her official fan club "Miller Crew" was formed in 2020.

 She has appeared in the official promotion video of the Akai speaker built-in wind synthesizer Ewi Solo and for the Yamaha Digital Saxophone.

 On October 13, 2021, her 4th album Colorful Drops was released, where she also sang on the last track, "Fly Me To The Moon".